Global and Local Contrastive Self-Supervised Learning for Semantic Segmentation of HR Remote Sensing Images: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} the development of remote sensing techniques, high-resolution satellite images are getting easily to be obtained.
-Remote sensing images are widely used in Urban Planning, Disaster Monitoring, Environment Protection, Agricultural Management, etc. \cite{SchumannBrakenridge-33,WeissJacob-application,ShiZhong-85}.
+\IEEEPARstart{W}{ith} the development of remote sensing techniques, high-resolution (HR) satellite images are easily obtained.
+Remote sensing images are widely used in urban planning, disaster monitoring, environmental protection, agricultural management, etc. \cite{SchumannBrakenridge-33,WeissJacob-application,ShiZhong-85,ChenYuan-91,ZhuLiao-92}.
 The extraction and recognition of information from remote sensing images is the basis of these applications.
-Semantic segmentation as a pixel-level image analysis technology is one of the most important and challenging research directions in remote sensing image interpretation filed \cite{XingSieber-34}.
+Semantic segmentation, as a pixel-level image analysis technology, is one of the most important and challenging research directions in the remote sensing image interpretation field \cite{XingSieber-34}.